EvEmu-Project/evemu_web/content/_index.md

 +++
-description = "Kube is a professional  and a responsive Hugo theme for developers and designers that offers a documentation section mixed with a landing page and a blog" title = "Kube theme for Hugo" draft = false
+description = "EVEmu is an EVE Online Server Emulator that is a 100% open-source home-grown server written in C++" title = "The EVE Online Emulator" draft = false

 +++